Twin Cities Probate Court Litigation Attorney

 A family member or other petitioner, supported by an appropriate medical practitioner or psychologist, may seek civil commitment of a person who is in danger of injuring him- or herself or others due to mental illness, chemical dependency, or a developmental disability.
 Civil commitment in Minnesota is governed by carefully drafted state law intended to allow for involuntary treatment and/or confinement of such a person while protecting the rights and liberty of those who may be subjects of the commitment process.

 Before a petition for civil commitment can be formally filed, a pre-petition screening is required, during which a multidisciplinary team investigates the proposed patient's circumstances to evaluate whether the criteria for commitment may be met.
 If the petition is supported by the pre-petition screening team, one or more hearings are held by the probate court to determine whether the person may be held pending a final decision, to review the findings of medical examiners, and to determine what treatment or commitment is appropriate.

 The civil commitment process is necessarily complex — and is often an emotionally difficult time for everyone involved.
 Dave Burns is a Member of the Commitment Defense Project where he regularly tries cases on behalf of people with mental illness in probate court.
 Dave recognizes both the legal complexities and emotional toll of these cases; and he is deeply aware of the rights and relationships that are at stake.
 He works with families or individuals who are the subjects of civil commitment petitions to understand the screening process, the probate court procedures, as well as the options and evidence required to support or defend a petition.

-If you or a client is facing probate court litigation, we welcome you to contact Dave Burns for a consultation by calling (612) 677-8351 or emailing email@example.com.
-Dave works with clients throughout the Twin Cities metro and is available to meet with clients in both Minneapolis and St. Paul.
+If you or a client is facing probate court litigation, we welcome you to contact Dave Burns, a probate court litigation attorney, for a consultation by calling (612) 677-8351 or emailing firstname.lastname@example.org.
+Dave represents clients throughout the Twin Cities metro and elsewhere in Minnesota.